 Anne and Ken Smith

-We ask that you coordinate shipping with Anne and Ken via phone, 404-578-7419, orm email: email@example.com in a new window.
+We ask that you coordinate shipping with Anne and Ken via phone, 404-578-7419, orm email: opens in a new firstname.lastname@example.org new email.

 Hotel reservations: We have rooms blocked for us at: